Kyle-Kyle/blog/_posts/angry-FSROP.md

 # Manual Auditing

-My first thought was: there shouldn't be too many vtables in libc so not too many function pointers we can invoke from a controlled file structure (using the misaligned vtable), I could just disassemble all of them and search for `call`/`jmp` and see whether there are any missing checks.
+My first thought was: there shouldn't be too many vtables in libc, so not too many function pointers, we can invoke from a controlled file structure (using the misaligned vtable), we could just disassemble all of them and search for `call`/`jmp` and see whether there are any missing checks.

-You can find the disassemby output [here](https://github.com/Kyle-Kyle/blog/blob/master/_posts/resource/angry-fsrop/disassembly.txt).

 Basically, there are only 81 unique function pointers in the libc vtable section.
 I disassembled all of them and all the indirect function calls that I checked were either encrypted or invoked from validated vtables.

+The disassemby output can be found [here](https://github.com/Kyle-Kyle/blog/blob/master/_posts/resource/angry-fsrop/disassembly.txt).

 For example, the following is the disassembly of `_IO_cookie_close`:
 ```